-A colonoscopy is performed to evaluate symptoms of diarrhea, constipation, rectal bleeding and lower abdominal pain or to screen for colon cancer and colon polyps (growths in the colon).
-It is performed by a doctor (gastroenterologist) trained in endoscopy.
-The colonoscopy is performed after ingesting a laxative solution, which will cleanse the colon.
-You will be given medication prior to and during the procedure to make you comfortable: most patients fall asleep or nap, and you will most likely have little or no awareness of the procedure.
+A colonoscopy is performed to evaluate symptoms of diarrhea, constipation, rectal bleeding, lower abdominal pain, or to screen for colon cancer and colon polyps (growths in the colon).
+The colonoscopy is performed by a doctor (gastroenterologist) trained in endoscopy.
+The colonoscopy is performed after ingesting a laxative solution which will cleanse the colon.
+You will be given medication prior and during the procedure to make you comfortable.
+Most patients fall asleep or nap, and you will most likely have little or no awareness of the procedure.

 Planning for your appointment

 The Tufts Medical Center GI Motility Unit is located on the third floor in the Proger building.
 To find information on directions, parking and our campus map, visit the hospital locations and directions page >

 Plan to spend about three hours in our unit for your procedure.
 We will do everything possible to avoid a delay, but emergencies may interrupt the schedule.
 Please arrive 60 minutes (1 hour) prior to the scheduled procedure time.